pyOpenSci/software-submission/.github/ISSUE_TEMPLATE/submit-software-for-review.md

 - [ ] I have read the [author guide](https://www.pyopensci.org/software-peer-review/how-to/author-guide.html).
 - [ ] I expect to maintain this package for at least 2 years and can help find a replacement for the maintainer (team) if needed.

-## Code of Conduct

-- [ ] I agree to abide by [pyOpenSci's Code of Conduct][PyOpenSciCodeOfConduct] during the review process and in maintaining my package should it be accepted.

 ## Please fill out our survey
 - [ ] [Last but not least please fill out our pre-review survey](https://forms.gle/F9mou7S3jhe8DMJ16).
 This helps us track